 WARNING: The following story is not well-written.
 I strongly advise against reading it.
+It's a cheap rip off of Mean Girls and several other teen films.
+I'm not proud of it.
 However, if you're a fan of plot holes, cliche characters and ridiculous amounts of drama, go ahead.
 Read at your own risk.

 "Seriously, Dad, can’t we stop off and get Taco Bell or something?
 I’m starving."